The Causal Information Bottleneck and Optimal Causal Variable Abstractions: More Preliminaries

 \begin{definition}[Structural Causal Model] Let $X$ be a random variable with range $R_{X}$ and $\mathbf{W}$ a random vector with range $R_{\mathbf{W}}$.
 A \emph{structural assignment for $X$ from $\mathbf{W}$} is a function $f_{X}\colon R_{\mathbf{W}} \to R_{X}$.
 A \emph{structural causal model (SCM)} $\mathfrak{C} = (\mathbf{X}, \mathbf{N}, S, p_{\mathbf{N}})$ consists of: \begin{enumerate} \item A random vector $\mathbf{X} = (X_{1}, \ldots, X_{n})$ whose variables we call \emph{endogenous}. \item A random vector $\mathbf{N} = (N_{X_{1}}, \ldots, N_{X_{n}})$ whose variables we call \emph{exogenous} or \emph{noise}. \item A set $S$ of $n$ structural assignments $f_{X_{i}}$ for $X_{i}$ from ($\Pa_{X_{i}}, N_{X_{i}}$), where $\Pa_{X_{i}} \subseteq \mathbf{X}$ are called \emph{parents} of $X_{i}$.
 The \emph{causal graph} $G^{\mathfrak{C}}\vcentcolon=(\mathbf{X}, E)$ of $\mathfrak{C}$ has as its edge set $E = \{(P, X_{i}) : X_{i} \in \mathbf{X},\ P\in \Pa_{X_{i}}\}$.
 The $\Pa_{X_{i}}$ must be such that the $G^{\mathfrak{C}}$ is a directed acyclic graph (DAG). \item A jointly independent probability distribution $p_{\mathbf{N}}$ over the noise variables.
 We call it simply the \emph{noise distribution}. \end{enumerate} \end{definition}

 We denote by $\C(\mathbf{X})$ the set of SCMs with vector of endogenous variables $\mathbf{X}$.
+In general, we allow $\mathbf{X}$ to consist of both observed variables $\mathbf{O}$ and hidden variables $\mathbf{H}$, so that $\mathbf{X} = \mathbf{O} \cup \mathbf{H}$.
 Notice that for a given SCM the noise variables have a known distribution $p_{\mathbf{N}}$ and the endogenous variables can be written as functions of the noise variables.
 Therefore the distributions of the endogenous variables are themselves determined if one fixes the SCM.
 This brings us to the notion of the entailed distribution\footref{fn:def} \citep{peters2017elements}:

 \begin{definition}[Entailed distribution] Let $\mathfrak{C} = (\mathbf{X}, \mathbf{N}, S, p_{\mathbf{N}})$ be an SCM.
 Its \emph{entailed distribution} $p^{\mathfrak{C}}_{\mathbf{X}}$ is the unique joint distribution over $\mathbf{X}$ such that $\forall X_{i} \in \mathbf{X},\ X_{i} = f_{X_{i}}(\Pa_{X_{i}}, N_{X_{i}})$.
 It is often simply denoted by $p^{\cC}$.
 Let $\mathbf{x}_{-i}\vcentcolon= (x_{1}, \ldots, x_{i-1}, x_{i+1}, \ldots, x_{n})$.
 For a given $X_{i} \in \mathbf{X}$, the marginalized distribution $p^{\cC}_{X_{i}}$ given by $p^{\cC}_{X_{i}}(x_{i}) = \sum_{\mathbf{x}_{-i}} p^{\cC}_{\mathbf{X}}(\mathbf{x})$ is also referred to as \emph{entailed distribution (of $X_{i}$)}. \end{definition}